core-wg/senml-versions/draft-ietf-core-senml-versions.md

 # Feature Codes and the Version number

-The present specification defines "SenML Features", each identified by a "feature name" (a text string) and a "feature code", an unsigned integer less than 53.
+The present specification defines "SenML Features", each identified by a "feature name" (a text string) and a "feature code" (an unsigned integer less than 53).

 The specific version of a SenML pack is composed of a set of features.